mespe/mespe.github.io/content/post/dyn_docs-pt1.md

   re-created with the original data, which allows an explicit means to reproduce not only the analysis but also the document itself.
-- Update the document based on new analysis or data: revisions are relatively easy because one change propegates through the entire document.
+- Update the document based on new analysis or data: revisions are relatively easy because one change propagates through the entire document.
 - Typically easy to version control: most dynamic documents are simple text files, which can be put under version control using